Residential - New Build and Additions

 Development Permit

-A Development Permit is required to ensure that the structure you are proposing to build on your property complies with the Land Use Bylaw in regards to placement, size and height.
+A Development Permit is required to ensure that the structure you are proposing to build on your property complies with the Zoning Bylaw in regards to placement, size and height.

 Can I request a variance to the bylaw?

-As part of your Development Permit application, you can request a variance to any of the Land Use Bylaw regulations.
+As part of your Development Permit application, you can request a variance to any of the Zoning Bylaw regulations.
 You will explain why you are asking for the variance, and what makes your site unique that a variance should be considered.

 How long does it take to process?